 for a life spent living, not restricting.

 Carolyn Milles, RDN, LD happily serves individuals in their journeys to nourish, move, create balance and be well as a Registered Dietitian Nutritionist in greater Portland, ME.

-Rather than dieting and restricting, it’s important to consider our relationship with food.
+Rather than dieting, it is important to consider our relationship with food.

 Practicing mindful and intuitive eating helps us realize all the ways food nourishes our bodies.